 1. Matemwe Beach

-If your idea of paradise is lying out on powdery white sand, with turquoise water gently lapping against the shore, beckoning you in for refreshing dips, then Zanzibar is the place for you.
+If your idea of paradise is lying out on powdery white sand, with turquoise water gently lapping against the shore, beckoning you in for refreshing dips, then this should be added on your list things to do in Zanzibar

 The challenging part will be choosing which the Zanzibar’s amazing beaches to start with.
 If you’re looking for romance and a chance to get away from it all, our top pick is Matemwe Beach.